alaarihan/psg/README.md

 `npm install`

-And don't forget to rename `.env-example` to `.env` and update the file values
+And don't forget to rename `.env-example` to `.env` and update the file values,

+Change prisma schema as you want from here `/prisma/schema.prisma` then run the following:

+`npm run prisma:generate`

+`npm run prisma:db-push`

+*Note*: Don't change the following models because they have used in the auth and permissions system `Permission, UserRole, PermissionType, User` however you can change anything in the other models and in the User model just keep these three fields `role, email, password, verificationToken` in the User model.

 To generate all models (This will auto generate the inputs also )